The making of an illustrated book cover

 Time to go public

 After the final files have been delivered, it’s up to the client to upload the new covers on Amazon or any other platforms.
 With the paperback, I recommend ordering an author copy of the paperback book to check the quality.
 If there are any issues that can be fixed at my end, I can provide an updated printer file.
 When everything is up and running, it’s time to make some noise.
 Be proud of your book.
 Shout it from the rooftops.
-Even with a previously published book, it’s a good idea to publish a new edition, send out a newsletter and maybe run a promo to make the most of the facelift.
+Even with a previously published book, it’s a good idea to send out a newsletter, do a cover reveal on social media and maybe run a promo to make the most of the facelift.
 And of course, let your designer promote it for you 😀